Welcome to my travel blog

 How do you say that?

 I never thought I'd hear school kids say that they were going to study epidemiology, becoming an epidemiologist.
-In 2020-21 this has been highlighted as a relevant science with epidemiologist sppearing often on our TV screens talking of the coronavirus, testing, vaccinations.
+In 2020-21 this has been highlighted as a relevant science with epidemiologist appearing often on our TV screens talking of the coronavirus, testing, vaccinations.
 Coronavirus (COVID-19) has provided us with an incredible range of changes in our lives - not just in the medical side of the virus but, among other things, including the expansion of our COVID vocabulary.

 We never think twice about talking of social distancing and we certainly know what it means.
 Even if there weren't signs and markings on the floor, we know to stand 1.5 metres from other people.
 We have a fair idea of where to sit when we need to have 2 square metres of space, as distinct from 4 square metres - all depending on the current rate of infection.